mshumayl/shumayldotcom/posts/aidaleel-architecture.md

 ```
 *Auth session check using getServerSideProps for protected routes.*

+As you see in the above code block, we can protect the whole page from being accessed with unauthenticated clients with `getServerSideProps`.
+This means that on page load, Next.js will return a redirect to the sign-in page if there is no valid session object available.

 The rendering approach you choose with Next.js will depend on your application's specific requirements.
 A good mental model is to think about when do you need the data to be made available on the client-side.
 Then, you should also think about if the data is unique for each session or whether it is a static data that can be fetched once during build time.
 Ultimately, you should think about the trade-offs you are willing to make between performance, availability, and complexity.

 #### tRPC